subarna-banerjee/subarna-banerjee.github.io/research.md

+---
-# Published & Works in Progress
+title: "Published & Works in Progress"
+layout: default
+---

 ##  Persistent Effects of a Conditional Cash Transfer: A Case of Empowering Women through Kanyashree in India
 With [Gitanjali Sen](https://scholar.google.com/citations?user=bbFIXNgAAAAJ&hl=en)